Kapeli/Dash-Coda-Plugin/README.md

 Overview
 ================
-This is the Dash Coda plugin, which can be used to easily trigger a search in [Dash](http://kapeli.com/dash) from within Coda.
+This Coda plugin can be used to easily trigger a search in [Dash](http://kapeli.com/dash) (from within Coda).

 # Instructions